-These are all part of a general idea: A finite reservoir can effectively be transformed into a continuum by broadening the modes via relaxation~\cite{imamoglu_stochastic_1994,garraway_decay_1997,garraway_nonperturbative_1997,zwolak_dynamics_2008}, with recent rigorous results for bosonic systems as thermal quantum environments~\cite{tamascelli_nonperturbative_2018,tamascelli_efficient_2019,mascherpa_optimized_2020}.
+Explicit or extended reservoir approaches (ERAs) are all part of a general idea: A finite reservoir can effectively be transformed into a continuum by broadening the modes via relaxation~\cite{imamoglu_stochastic_1994,garraway_decay_1997,garraway_nonperturbative_1997,zwolak_dynamics_2008}, with recent rigorous results for bosonic systems as thermal quantum environments~\cite{tamascelli_nonperturbative_2018,tamascelli_efficient_2019,mascherpa_optimized_2020}.
 A related open-system approach was developed for classical thermal transport through DNA~\cite{velizhanin_driving_2011, chien_tunable_2013} and topological systems~\cite{chien_thermal_2017, chien_topological_2018}.
-The theoretical treatment and behavior of this approach follows Kramers turnover for friction-controlled rates~\cite{velizhanin_crossover_2015}.
-The quantum case is analogous and also follows a Kramers turnover~\cite{gruss_landauers_2016,elenewski_communication:_2017,gruss_communication:_2017}, with only the intermediate relaxation regime giving currents commensurate with physical expectations (i.e., the relaxation-free Landauer result for non-interacting systems and the Meir-Wingreen formula for interacting systems).
+The theoretical treatment and behavior of this approach follows Kramers turnover for friction-controlled rates~\cite{velizhanin_crossover_2015}, but applied at the simulation level rather than for condensed-phase chemical reaction rates~\cite{kramers_brownian_1940,hanggi_reaction-rate_1990}.
+The quantum case is analogous and also follows a Kramers turnover~\cite{gruss_landauers_2016,elenewski_communication_2017,gruss_communication_2017}, with only the intermediate relaxation regime giving currents commensurate with physical expectations (i.e., the relaxation-free Landauer result for non-interacting systems and the Meir-Wingreen formula for interacting systems).